jjsmall009/dsa-work-and-notes/03-binary-search-trees/bst-notes.md

    - 1 - 3 - 4 - 5 - 6 - 7 - 8 - 9 - 10 - 12 - 13 - 15 - 17

 ## BST Problems

+### > Maximum Depth of a BST

+The depth is just the number of nodes from the root to the deepest leaf node.
+A recursive approach is the easiest way to find the depth of a binary tree.

+1. Find the depth of the current nodes (starting from the root) left subtree.
+2. Find the depth of the current nodes right subtree.
+3. Take the maximum of these two values and 1 to it to account for being another level deeper in the tree.

+You basically just work backwards from the leaf nodes and see which path to the root is largest.
+Recursion is pretty nifty.

+### > Symmetric Tree

+Write a function to check if a tree is symmetric or not.

+This is another instance where recursion saves the day.
+By recursively comparing the left and right subtrees of a given node we check if the values of the left and right nodes are equal.
+Two binary trees are mirrors of one another if:

+* The two root nodes have the same value.
+* The left subtree of one root node is a mirror reflection of the right subtree of the other root node.